jeromemayaud/OpenTripPlanner-OD-matrix/README.md

 5. Move the graph to a sub-folder within your main folder, which should be called ‘graph_folder’

-6. In R, run ‘MakingHexagonalMaps’ (see Plotting-Data-Onto-Google-Maps-in-R repository on Jerome Mayaud's Github page).
+6. In R, run ‘MakingHexagonalMaps'.
 This outputs a CSV file (e.g. ‘points.csv’) to be used below.

 7. Move 'points.csv' into your OpenTripPlanner folder.